wlonk/arcadia/arcadia.md

 whatever card they have played.
 This does not count as using multiple cards to overcome an obstacle.

-### TODO King of Clubs: the Nobleman
+### King of Clubs: The Nobleman

-You are of noble blood, though your present circumstances may be straitened.
-You may discard this card to command obedience in a one-on-one interaction.
+Your dignity is exquisite.
+When you discard this card, you may insist on obedience for one interaction with immediate scope.
+Debts will be forgiven, doors will be opened, forgiveness will be given.

 ### Jack of Diamonds: the Tempter